 When it’s time to start solid foods (at six months old), French babies don’t eat bland foods like rice cereal – a typical first food in the U.S. Instead, they are served a variety of veggies.
 The most common ones are steamed and pureed green beans, spinach, carrots, peeled zucchini and the white part of leeks.

 French parents also model a positive attitude about eating vegetables.
 They consider vegetable dishes something to be savored, not just an afterthought served on the side.

 Children receive a “culinary education.”

-French moms and dads believe that it’s their parental duty to introduce their children to a wide variety of flavors.
-Actually, they don’t just introduce, but encourage their offspring to appreciate the smell, taste and texture of each food they eat.
-They prepare each meal in courses, and with variety and presentation in mind – if the plate looks boring, add some color with tomato or avocado.
+French moms and dads believe that it’s their parental duty to introduce their children to a wide range of flavors.
+In addition to developing a taste for different flavors, they also encourage their offspring to appreciate the smell, taste and texture of each food they eat.
+They prepare each meal in courses and with presentation in mind.
+If the plate looks boring, they add color with a bit of tomato or avocado.